 There are millions of users on Pinterest and many will be searching for information about Teal Pumpkin Project.
 If you have a Pinterest account, take a second to save this to help spread awareness about the REAL meaning of teal pumpkins and how our neighbors can create safe and fun trick-or-treating for our kids with food allergies.

-As a mom of a child with severe food allergies, I promise you these teal pumpkins with non-food items means the world to these kids.
+As a mom of a child with severe food allergies, I promise you these teal pumpkins with non-food items mean the world to these kids.